Coldplay: 2008–2010: Viva la Vida or Death and All His Friends

-Upon release, Viva la Vida or Death and All His Friends topped the album charts worldwide and was the world's best-selling album of 2008.
+Viva la Vida or Death and All His Friends topped the album charts worldwide and was the world's best-selling album of 2008.
 It hit number one on the UK album chart despite having come on the market only three days previously.
 In that time, it sold 302,000 copies, being "one of the fastest-selling albums in the country's history".
 By the end of June, it had set a new record for most-downloaded album ever.
 In October 2008, Coldplay won two Q Awards for Best Album for Viva la Vida or Death and All His Friends and Best Act in the World Today.
 On 9 November, Coldplay were named the World's Best-selling Act of 2008 at the World Music Awards in Monte Carlo.
 They also picked up two other awards: World's Best-selling Rock Act and Great Britain's Best-selling Act.
 The band followed up Viva la Vida or Death and All His Friends with the Prospekt's March EP, which was released on 21 November 2008.
 The extended play features songs from the album sessions and was originally made available on its own, while the album got re-issued with all EP tracks included on a bonus disc.
 "Life in Technicolor II" was the only single released.

 Coldplay began their Viva la Vida Tour in June with a free concert at Brixton Academy in London.
 This was followed two days later by a 45-minute performance that was broadcast live from outside BBC Television Centre.
 Released in late 2008, "Lost!" became the third single from the album, featuring a new version with Jay-Z called "Lost+".
 After performing the opening set on 14 March 2009 for Sound Relief at the Sydney Cricket Ground, Coldplay headlined a sold-out concert later that same night.
 Sound Relief is a benefit concert for victims of the Victorian Bushfire Crisis and the Queensland Floods.
-On 4 December 2008, Joe Satriani filed a copyright infringement suit against Coldplay in the United States District Court for the Central District of California.
-Satriani's suit asserted that the Coldplay song "Viva la Vida" includes "substantial original portions" of the Satriani song "If I Could Fly" from his 2004 album, Is There Love in Space?.
-The Coldplay song in question received two Grammy Awards for "Song of the Year".
-The band denied the allegation.
-An unspecified settlement was ultimately reached between the parties.
+On 4 December 2008, Joe Satriani filed a copyright infringement lawsuit against Coldplay in the California Central District Court.
+Satriani claimed that "Viva la Vida" incorporates "substantial, original portions" of his song "If I Could Fly" from the album Is There Love in Space?
+(2004).
+Coldplay denied the allegation.
+In 2009, "Viva la Vida" won a Grammy Award for Song of the Year and Best Pop Performance by a Duo or Group with Vocals.
+The lawsuit was eventually dismissed, with the judge declaring that both the parties should bear their own trial costs.